White-collared kite

-The white-collared kite (Leptodon forbesi) is an Endangered species of bird in tribe Pernini and subfamily Perninae of family Accipitridae, the diurnal raptors.
+The white-collared kite (Leptodon forbesi) is an endangered species of bird in the subfamily Perninae of the family Accipitridae, the diurnal raptors.
 It is endemic to northeastern Brazil.

 Taxonomy and systematics

 Until the early 2000s the white-collared kite was considered an aberrant plumage of the grey-headed kite (L. cayanensis) but morphological and other evidence strongly support its treatment as a full species.
 It is monotypic.

 The species' specific epithet commemorates the British zoologist William Alexander Forbes.

 Description

 The white-collared kite is about 50 cm long and weighs 550 to 580 g.
 Adults usually have a grey head with a white hindneck, but sometimes only the crown is gray and in other individuals the entire head is white.
 They have black upperparts, white underparts, and a black tail with a whitish tip and a broad ash-white band in the middle (or two white bands with a narrow black one between them).
 Their scapulars, secondaries, and inner primaries have broad white tips that are typically reduced or lost through wear.